-These privileges are no longer needed after the first full backup has been performed by MySQL Enterprise Backup 8.0.12 or later, by which point they can be revoked.
+These privileges are no longer needed after the first full backup has been performed by MySQL Enterprise Backup 9.0, by which point they can be revoked.

 If you are working with a multiprimary Group Replication setting, make sure these privileges are granted on all primary nodes; see also Chapter 9, Using MySQL Enterprise Backup with Group Replication.